On computing and the complexity of computing higher-order $U$-statistics, exactly: Introduction

 The remainder of our paper is structured as follows.
 Section~\ref{sec:preliminaries} introduces and reviews several concepts central to the paper, including $U$/$V$-statistics and tensors (Section~\ref{sec:pre_u_v}), the Einstein summation (Section~\ref{sec:pre_tensor_contraction}), and notions (including vertex elimination, treewidth, and quotient graphs) from graph theory (Section~\ref{sec:graph}).
-Readers who are familiar with related materials are recommended to skip the relevant subsections.
-In Section~\ref{sec:alg_u_v}, the new algorithm for exactly computing $U$-statistics is presented.
-We also illustrate how the algorithm proceeds using concrete examples to facilitate understanding.
-We then demonstrate the utility of our algorithm using three examples in Section~\ref{sec:examples}, including computing HOIF estimators, motif counts in networks (Section~\ref{sec:example_motif}), and computing distance covariances (Section~\ref{sec:dependence}).
-In our own opinion, Section~\ref{sec:examples} is the most important part of this paper.
+Readers who are familiar with the related materials are recommended to skip the relevant subsections.
+In Section~\ref{sec:alg_u_v}, the new algorithm is presented.
+We then demonstrate the practical merit of our algorithm using three numerical examples in Section~\ref{sec:examples}, including the computations of HOIF estimators, motif counts in networks (Section~\ref{sec:example_motif}), and distance covariances (Section~\ref{sec:dependence}).
 Section~\ref{sec:conclusions} concludes the paper with a discussion of future directions.